 Capital Stock and Additional Paid-in Capital.
+Capital stock is measured at par value for all shares issued.
+Proceeds and/or fair value of considerations received in excess of par value, if any, are recognized as additional paid-in capital.

-The Company has issued capital stock that is classified as equity.
-Incremental costs directly attributable to the issue of new capital stock are shown in equity as a deduction, net of tax, from the proceeds.
-Amount of contribution in excess of par value is accounted for as an additional paid-in capital.
+Incremental costs directly attributable to the issue of new capital stock are recognized as a deduction, net of tax, from the equity.